 This Crockpot Lasagna Soup recipe is full of flavor!
 It has a tomato base, made with Italian sausage, lasagna noodles, and lots of Italian herbs and cheeses.
 It can also be made in the Instant Pot!

-While I love a Traditional Lasagna, this easy recipe is a great way to prepare dinner for the whole family without any fuss.
+While I love Traditional Lasagna, this easy soup recipe is a great way to prepare dinner for the whole family.
+You get all the flavors of traditional lasagna without the hassle of layering!

 Serve it with Garlic Bread or Homemade Breadsticks for dunking and a side of greens for a winning weeknight meal!

-• Sausage: Italian sausage with the casings removed.
+- Sausage: Italian sausage with the casings removed.
+You can use mild or spicy according to your tastes!

-• Onion & Garlic: freshly chopped onion and freshly minced garlic is best to add a great depth of savory flavor to this soup.
+- Onion & Garlic: freshly chopped onion and freshly minced garlic are best for adding a great depth of savory flavor to this soup.

-• Broth: I always use a low-sodium chicken broth to better control the salt content of the dish, you can use a beef broth if you have it to hand instead.
+- Broth: I always use a low-sodium chicken broth to better control the salt content of the dish.
+You can use a beef broth if you have it on hand instead.

-• Spinach: fresh spinach adds a fresh flavor and extra nutrients, use other greens if you prefer.
+- Spinach: fresh spinach adds a fresh flavor and extra nutrients, so use other greens if you prefer.

-• Topping: ricotta, shredded mozzarella, parmesan cheese, and fresh herbs like parsley, basil, or oregano.
+- Topping: ricotta, shredded mozzarella cheese, parmesan cheese, and fresh herbs like parsley, basil, or oregano.

 How to Make Crockpot Lasagna Soup